reflectoring/reflectoring.github.io/content/blog/2022/2022-01-18-getting-started-with-spring-boot.md

     // Rest of the code omitted
 }
 ```
-In the `@PutMapping` annotation we define the path that continues on the one defined with the `@RequestMapping` at the top of the class.
+In the `@PutMapping` annotation we define the path that continues on the one defined with `@RequestMapping` at the top of the class.
 The path looks like this:
 `http://localhost:8080/admin/books/{id}`.

 The `id` variable is called the path variable and we can pass it into the method using the `@PathVariable("id")` annotation on the method argument.
-We need to be careful that the value inside the `@PathVariable` matches the value inside the `@PutMapping`.
+We need to be careful that the value inside `@PathVariable` matches the value inside `@PutMapping`.

 The body of the method is defined with the `@RequestBody` annotation and we pass it as the json object inside the HTTP request.